 I call this the foreign object in the RV black tank situation.
 Sooner or later, something that should not be found in the black tank will be found there.
 I did not know this.
 I had read about it, but I had not experienced it until last week.
-You may think this is a particularly long and detailed post, but… Read More »
+You may think this is a particularly long and… Read More »

 Despite the observation that almost all RVers (SWAG 96%) talk about RV black water tank flushing, and despite the observation that most RVers (SWAG 80%) think about RV black water tank flushing, I have not been able to find much evidence that more than a few RVers actually make observations, take measurements, and collect data about black tank flushing.

 Our trailer is one week shy of being a year old.
 I took it to the dealer for a check-up.
 I wanted to establish an annual trailer inspection routine.
 I had prepared a list of deficiencies, a list of inspection items, and I had arranged for the installation of a slide topper.
 This was to be the first Annual Trailer Inspection.